mindryder/get-off-my-lawn-reserved/README.md

+*This README is little outdated/not updated to server sided version, new one will be available soon™*

 # Get Off My Lawn

 *Get Off My Lawn* is a take on the popular concept of claims.
 It helps protect your stuff!
 It is built for [Fabric](https://fabricmc.net/use/) on 1.15.2.